-What is bankruptcy?
-Bankruptcy is a process in which consumers and businesses can eliminate or re-pay some or all of their debts under the federal protection of the bankruptcy code.
-Basically there are two types of bankruptcy available for the consumer; Chapter 7 and Chapter 13.
+Not sure what bankruptcy is?
+Bankruptcy is a process in which consumers and businesses can eliminate or re-pay some or all of their debts under the federal protection of the bankruptcy stay through the bankruptcy court.
+Basically there are two types of bankruptcy available for the consumer; Chapter 7 bankruptcy and Chapter 13 Bankruptcy.

-Are you eligible for a Chapter 7.
+Are you eligible for a Chapter 7 Bankruptcy.
 Not everyone can qualify for Chapter 7, there are several factors to consider, but most can qualify.
-Contact our office today for your free consultation to see if you qualify for Chapter 7.
+Contact our office today for your free consultation to see if you qualify for Chapter 7 Bankruptcy.

 Chapter 13 Bankruptcy is also referred to as a “wage earner” plan because in order to file for Chapter 13 protection you must have a reliable source of income so that you can repay all or a portion of your debt,

-In Chapter 13 you will pay back a percentage of your unsecured debts, this can range from 1% to 100% depending on your individual situation.
-Chapter 13 can also stop a foreclosure action and a vehicle repossession and allow you to make up your missed payments through the chapter 13 plan.
+In Chapter 13 bankruptcy you will pay back a percentage of your unsecured debts, this can range from 1% to 100% depending on your individual situation.
+Chapter 13 bankruptcy can also stop a foreclosure action and a vehicle reposession and allow you to make up your missed payments through the chapter 13 plan.

 If you file for Chapter 13 be prepared to be in the case for a minimum of 3 years and a maximum of 5 years.
 It will be up to the creditors to file a claim in order to be paid during this case.
 During this time period you will repay a percentage of your unsecured debts, your secured debts and any missed payments you had on your house or vehicle.
 At the end you will receive a discharge as to all remaining debt.

 For more information check out our website at Keegan